gmullerb/project-style-checker/README.md

 ```

 4 .
 Use `CHECKSTYLE_VERSION` to establish the version of [Checkstyle](http://checkstyle.sourceforge.net) to be used:

 * Use to check all files.
 * If not set, Gradle's default version will be used.
-  * At the present, should be set in order to be compatible with the set of rules defined by [Base Style Configuration](https://github.com/gmullerb/base-style-config)
+  * But, should be set in order to be compatible with the selected, `BASE_STYLE_CONFIG_VERSION`, i.e. with the selected set of rules defined by [Base Style Configuration](https://github.com/gmullerb/base-style-config).

 [`gradle.properties`](gradle.properties):